Press "Enter" to skip to content

 Just 11 days after the lawsuit was filed, the criminal investigation against Gary T. Johanson was dropped.

-It is important to note that Nick Casavelli was never listed as a suspect in that investigation.
+It is important to note that Nick was never listed as a suspect in that investigation.

-The lawsuit against the Casavellis continued for seven years.
+The lawsuit against Nick continued for seven years.
 During this time, Bryan Eastin submitted numerous forgeries, subpoenas, and power of attorney documents.

-He also submitted an Assignment of Interest in the Johansons’ personal capacity, a clear violation of the Uniform Limited Liability Company Act (ULLCA), which stripped him of any legal standing to bring the lawsuit against Garpdon LLC’s agent, Nick Casavelli.
+He also submitted an Assignment of Interest in the Johansons’ personal capacity, a clear violation of the Uniform Limited Liability Company Act (ULLCA), which stripped him of any legal standing to bring the lawsuit against Garpdon LLC’s agent, Nick.

 This also violated Arizona Revised Statute A.R.S. § 29-3502 (A)(3)(a), which states you cannot “Participate in the management or conduct of the company’s activities and affairs.”